silvacms/documentation/source/silva/layout/providers.rst

         def render(self):
             return u'Send by mail'

-By modifying the context, you can define actions that will appear only on some type of contents instead of all of them.
+By modifying the context, you can define actions that will appear only on some types of content instead of all of content.
 For instance, you want to be able to download only documents as PDF:

 .. sourcecode:: python